2022-2023 Producing Artistic Coordinator

 Compensation and Benefits

-San Rafael, CA and/or Orinda, CA. Remote work a possibility, but must be based in the San Francisco Bay Area.
+San Rafael, CA and/or Orinda, CA and/or San Francisco, CA. Remote work a possibility, but must be based in the San Francisco Bay Area.
 Must be legally able to work in the U.S.

 Applications and Inquiries

-Please email a resume and cover letter to: email@example.com with the subject line: Producing Artistic Director
+Please email a resume and cover letter to: email@example.com with the subject line: Producing Artistic Coordinator